 Originally established as a two-year normal school devoted to preparing teachers for service in the prairie schools of northwestern North Dakota, the institution soon expanded its offerings in response to the needs of the region, a pattern that has been repeated many times in Minot State’s subsequent history.
 Those who governed the institution recognized the need to add teacher preparation programs in the fine arts, liberal arts and sciences, and professional fields.

 In 1924 the institution was given authority to offer the baccalaureate degree, and programs in the liberal arts began at Minot State.
 Programs in the sciences, humanities, fine arts, and social sciences were developed.
 Later, programs in special education, speech pathology, business, and nursing were added.
 In 1964 the school’s name was changed to Minot State College, and its mission expanded to include graduate education at the master’s level.
-In 1987 the institution’s name was changed to Minot State University, and today the University offers master’s degrees in communication disorders, education, management, management information systems, mathematics, music, science, and special education.
+In 1987 the institution’s name was changed to Minot State University, and today the University offers master’s degrees in communication sciences and disorders, education, management, management information systems, mathematics, music, science, and special education.
 The University offers one specialist degree in school psychology.

 Campus and Region

 The University is located in Minot, North Dakota, a city that serves as the cultural, educational, and commercial center of a region which includes western North Dakota, eastern Montana, and southern Saskatchewan and Manitoba.
 Minot is known for its beautiful residential areas, spacious parks, and busy commercial districts.
-Here students find many of the cultural advantages usually associated with larger cities, including a symphony orchestra, an opera company, two theatre companies, three art galleries, a fine arts center, numerous choral groups, and a city band.
+Here students find many of the cultural advantages usually associated with larger cities, including a symphony orchestra, an opera company, two theater companies, three art galleries, a fine arts center, numerous choral groups, and a city band.
 Minot International Airport is served by Delta Airlines, United Airlines, and Allegiant Air.
 The city is also served by Amtrak.
 Minot is situated in one of the finest agricultural, industrial, and commercial areas in the state.
-The city is near the Bakken energy region and the great Garrison Dam on the Missouri River which offers world-class outdoor recreational opportunities in fishing, boating, sailing, hunting and camping.
+The city is near the Bakken energy region and the great Garrison Dam on the Missouri River which offers world-class outdoor recreational opportunities in fishing, boating, sailing, hunting, and camping.